anegostudios/IVC5-Support-Application/README.md

 - Content items?
 - Invertible message flow in the backend (configurable)
 - Add disclaimer field on ticket entry
-- Hide the secondary menu when viewing tickets in the backend
-- Use flags for "is closing status"
 - empty_local_data ?
 - Note latest reply in moderator digest email